 0. Definition

-Contribution means the copyrightable work licensed by a particular Contributor under this License, including the work licensed by the initial Contributor under this License and its Derivative Work licensed by any subsequent Contributor under this License.
+Contribution means works protected by copyright law and licensed by a Contributor under this License, including works licensed by an initial Contributor under this License and its Derivative Works licensed by any subsequent Contributor under this License.

-Contributor means the Individual or Legal Entity who licenses its copyrightable work under this License.
+Contributor means an Individual or Legal Entity who licenses its work protected by copyright law under this License.

-Legal Entity means the entity making a Contribution and all its Affiliates.
+Legal Entity means an entity submitting a Contribution and its Affiliates.

-Affiliates mmeans entities that control, are controlled by, or are under common control with the acting entity under this License, ‘control’ means direct or indirect ownership of at least fifty percent (50%) of the voting power, capital or other securities of controlled or commonly controlled entity.
+Affiliates means entities that control, are controlled by, or are under common control with an acting entity under this License, and control means direct or indirect ownership of at least fifty percent (50%) of the voting power, capital or other securities of controlled or commonly controlled entity.

-Derivative Work means works created based on Contribution, specifically including works formed by modifying, rewriting, translating, annotating, combining or linking to all or part of Contribution (including dynamic linking or static linking).
-Works which only communicate with Contribution through inter-process communication or system call, are independent works, rather than Derivative Work.
+Derivative Works means works created based on Contribution, specifically including works formed by modifying, rewriting, translating, annotating, combining or linking to all or part of Contribution (including dynamic linking or static linking).
+Works which only communicate with Contribution through inter-process communication or system call, are independent works, rather than Derivative Works.

-Corresponding Source Code means all the source code needed to generate, install, and (for an executable work) run the object code including the interface definition files associated with source files for the work, and scripts to control those activities, excluding of compilation environment and compilation tools, cloud services platform (if any).
+Corresponding Source Code means all source files needed to generate, install, and (for an executable work) run the object code, the interface definition files associated with the source files, and scripts to control those activities, but excluding compilation environment and compilation tools, and cloud services platform (if any).

-Distribute (or Distribution) means the act of making the Contribution or Derivative Work available to others through any medium, and using the Contribution or Derivative Work to provide online services to users, such as the act of providing online services through a cloud service platform built using Contributions or Derivative Works.
+Distribute (or Distribution) means the act of providing Contribution or Derivative Works to others through any medium, and the act of using the Contribution or Derivative Works to provide services to users remotely through networks, such as the act of providing online services through a cloud service platform built using Contribution or Derivative Works.

 1. Grant of Copyright License

-Subject to the terms and conditions of this License, each Contributor hereby grants to you a perpetual, worldwide, royalty-free, non-exclusive, irrevocable copyright license to reproduce, use, modify, or Distribute its Contribution or Derivative Work, with modification or not.
+Subject to the terms and conditions of this License, each Contributor hereby grants you a perpetual, worldwide, royalty-free, non-exclusive, and irrevocable copyright license.
+The copyright license grants you rights to reproduction, use, modification and distribution of each Contributor’s Contribution or Derivative Works, whether modified or not.

 2. Grant of Patent License

-Subject to the terms and conditions of this License, each Contributor hereby grants to you a perpetual, worldwide, royalty-free, non-exclusive, irrevocable (except for revocation under this Section) patent license to use, make, have made, sell, offer for sale, import or otherwise transfer its Contribution, where such patent license is only limited to the patent claims owned or controlled by such Contributor now or in future which will be necessarily infringed by its Contribution alone, excluding of any patent claims solely be infringed by your modification.
-If you or your Affiliates directly or indirectly institute patent litigation (including a cross claim or counterclaim in a litigation) or other patent enforcement activities against any individual or entity by alleging that any Contribution infringes patents, then any patent license granted to you under this License for the Contribution shall terminate as of the date such litigation or activity is filed or taken.
+Subject to the terms and conditions of this License, each Contributor hereby grants you a perpetual, worldwide, royalty-free, non-exclusive, and irrevocable (except for revocation under this Section) patent license.
+The patent license grants you rights to use, make, have made, sell, offer for sale, import or otherwise transfer each Contributor’s Contribution.
+The patent license is limited to patent claims in each Contributor’s Contribution that each Contributor owns or controls now or in the future.
+The patent license excludes any patent claim that would be necessarily infringed solely due to your modification to any Contribution.
+If you or your Affiliates directly or indirectly institute a patent litigation (including a counterclaim or cross claim in a litigation) or any other patent enforcement activity against any individual or entity, alleging that any Contribution constitutes patent infringement, then the patent license granted to you by each Contributor under this License shall terminate as of the date you commence such litigation or activity.

 3. No Trademark License

-No trademark license is granted to use the trade names, trademarks, service marks, or product names of Contributor, except as required to fulfill notice requirements in Section 4.
+No trademark license is granted to use the trade names, trademarks, service marks, or product names of any Contributor under this License, except to the extent that your use is necessary to satisfy the obligation of retaining disclaimer statements set out in Section 4.

 4. Distribution Restriction

-You may Distribute the Contribution you received or your Derivative Work, whether in source or executable forms, provided that you meet the following conditions:
+You may re-Distribute the Contribution you received or your Derivative Works, whether in source program form or executable forms, provided that you meet the following conditions:

 1) You must provide recipients with a copy of this License and retain copyright, trademark, patent and disclaimer statements in the Contribution; and,